Healing

 Appendix II of the 12 steps - The Spiritual Experience

-• Yoga, meditation, mindfulness, practising presence, and spending time in nature all help to heal the heart, could be called 'spiritual strategies', and have been shown to help recovery from PTSD by calming your dysregulated nervous system.
+Yoga, meditation, mindfulness, practising presence, and spending time in Nature all help to heal the heart and are part of your daily spiritual practice: These could be called 'spiritual strategies', and have been shown to help recovery from PTSD by calming your dysregulated nervous system.
 As with childhood trauma, the "Issues live in our tissues", this creates the freeze response, which is why yoga is so beneficial.
 Addicts, most of whom are trauma survivors, are frozen in time and in the body.
 Paracelsus wrote "The art of healing comes from nature, not from the physician.
-Therefore the physician must start from nature, with an open mind."
+Therefore the physician must start from Nature, with an open mind."
 So get off your phone and head for the woods.
 As Monty Don wrote "That first snowdrop, the flowering of the rose you pruned, a lettuce you grew from seed, the robin singing just for you.
 These are small things but all positive, all healing in a way that medicine tries to mimic."
-W. H. Auden wrote "'Healing is not a science, but the intuitive art of wooing nature.'"
+W. H. Auden wrote "'Healing is not a science, but the intuitive art of wooing Nature.'"
 Thich Nhat Hanh wrote that "Meditation can help us embrace our worries, our fear, our anger; and that is very healing.
 We let our own natural capacity of healing do the work."
 Paramahansa Yogananda wrote "Yoga is a method for restraining the natural turbulence of thoughts, which otherwise impartially prevent all men, of all lands, from glimpsing their true nature of Spirit.
 Yoga cannot know a barrier of East and West any more than does the healing and equitable light of the sun."
 Spiritual strategies help you to connect with your Self and with the rhythm of the Universe.
-These must be deepened and strengthened with practice.
+These must be deepened and strengthened with daily spiritual practice.
 This produces a calm centre that can survive any turmoil at the periphery.

-• A spiritual dis-ease requires a spiritual solution.
+A spiritual dis-ease requires a spiritual solution.
 Man can't fix spiritual sickness.
-We really need to it to a Higher Power, as in the 12 steps recovery model for addiction.
+We really need to surrender it to a Higher Power, as in the 12 steps recovery model for addiction.
 This total surrender needs daily ego deflation.
+We need to enlarge our spiritual life daily - we have entered the world of the spirit.
 You can always be too smart to recover, but you can never be simple enough.
 You recover in your soul, not between your ears.
 The ego is like a mud-guard on a classic car - shiny on top and messy underneath: The ego can't carry you through recovery.
 Indeed the purpose of recovery is to recover your true Self and drop your ego.
 Get right-sized and do things for people without expectation.
 Don’t overanalyse or intellectualise.

-• Work on nurturing your Self.
-Exercise, walk, eat well, and rest.
+Work on nurturing your Self.
+Exercise, walk, eat well, sleep regular sufficient hours, and get rest when you need it.
 Remember that, and Melba Colgrove wrote, that "Rest is the guardian of health."
-Spend time in nature.
+Spend time in Nature.
 My favourite place to find presence is in the forest.
 It's no coincidence that it's for-rest.
 Make of your home a cocoon for transformation.
 Find time to take care of your Self.
 Seek out music, art, and humour.
 Build your connections with your close friends.
 Develop interests that are rewarding such as hobbies and sports.
 These new passions become further areas for growth and help keep your life in balance.
 Leonardo da Vinci wrote that "One can have no smaller or greater mastery than mastery of one's Self."
 Coming to your own assistance is the only way healing occurs.

 We hold onto pain, and therefore suffer, to avoid unfelt fear and the hurt of lost love.
 When we cease to perceive value in suffering, healing is instantaneous.
 Remember to feel your emotions and face your fears.